OpenZeppelin/compound-monitoring/defender/README.md

 - Proposal 117 Monitor Market Entered - No longer in production, missing sentinel data - Paused
 - Proposal 117 Monitor Mint - No longer in production, missing sentinel data - Paused

+Note: The Datadog Autotasks are running successfully on the production account.
+However when they are tested on a differen...

 Dev - Yet to be implemented on production

-- Datadog Alerts Heat Map DEV
+- Datadog Alerts Heat Map DEV - Ready to deploy
-- Datadog Forta Bot Alerts DEV
+- Datadog Forta Bot Alerts DEV - Ready to deploy
-- Forta Explorer Monitor DEV
+- Forta Explorer Monitor DEV - Error 400 when accessing https://explorer-api.forta.network/graphql
-- Forta v2 Liquidation Monitor DEV
+- Forta v2 Liquidation Monitor DEV - Ready to deploy
-- Forta v3 Liquidation Monitor DEV
+- Forta v3 Liquidation Monitor DEV - Ready to deploy
-- Gasless Voting DEV
+- Gasless Voting DEV - Ready to deploy
-- Governance Automation DEV
+- Governance Automation DEV - Ready to deploy

 When changing the stack name, ensure that the following are updated: